 This standard list of foods is high in fat and protein foods that stay in your stomach a long time which increases the chances of building up acid.
 Other foods are known to stimulate or irritate the stomach.

-2. Chocolate is high in stimulants, fat and cocoa, all increase reflux.
+- Chocolate is high in stimulants, caffeine, fat and cocoa, all increase reflux.
 Sorry, even healthy chocolate is a problem here.

 Other foods that people have found to increase the problem are:

-8. High-fat meats – beef, pork, and lamb stay in the stomach longer
+- High-fat meats like beef, pork, and lamb stay in the stomach longer and it is high in cholesterol and fatty acids.

 Note: Everyone is different and everyone will respond differently to these foods.

-- Whole grains: oatmeal and brown rice top this list
+- Whole grains: quinoa, millet, oatmeal and brown rice top this list.

 - Salads – (without the tomatoes and high-fat dressing)